lpsm-dev/gex/README.md

 </p>

 <p align="center">
-  ✨ G-Earth + G-Python allows you to create simple scripts for Habbo and run them on the fly! ✨
+  ✨ A simple tool to make some stuffs with G-Earth ✨
 </p>

 <p align="center">